Caborca: Health and educational infrastructure

 The city has 2 public hospitals, 3 private clinics and 3 public health centers.
 The city of Caborca has more than 25 public schools, 7 private schools and 3 universities.
 The universities that are in Caborca are the University of Sonora (UNISON), the Center for University Studies of New East (CEUNO) and a campus of the National Pedagogical University (UPN).
 In addition, there are ICATSON, CONALEP and COBACH campuses in the city.

 Government

 The seat of the municipal government lies in the city of Heroica Caborca.
-The governmental exercise falls to the Municipal President, a Trustee, four aldermen of relative majority and two of proportional representation and the cabinet of the President, elected every three years.
+The governmental exercise falls to the Municipal President, a Trustee, four aldermen of relative majority and two of proportional representation and the cabinet of the President, who is elected every three years.

 In addition, the city is the seat of the Local Electoral District III of the state of Sonora, with representation in the Congress of the State of Sonora.

 Caborca is also part of the I Federal Electoral District of Sonora of the Chamber of Deputies of the Congress of the Union of Mexico, based in the city of San Luis Río Colorado.